PlanetScale

 1. Go to your database → [**Settings → Cluster configuration → Parameters**](https://planetscale.com/docs/postgres/settings)

-2. Find max_connections parameter
+2. Find `max_connections` parameter

 3. Increase based on your expected concurrent work (Electric pool size + application + admin tools + buffer)